ntngocit/CalculatorAPI/README.md

 # CalculatorAPI
-A Spring Boot Rest API to calculate data
+A Spring Boot Rest API to calculate the square root of an input number array

 To Test the API:
 - Start the application